AusOpenTech/makingAPlan/README.md

 So many other good things have been, are being, or could be built by the open source community without needing official endorsement.

-Please add your ideas (or existing projects) to the Discussion – outside government technology tab.
+Please add your ideas (or existing projects) to the [outside government technology discussion](https://github.com/orgs/AusOpenTech/teams/discuss/discussions/4).

 ## It doesn’t have to be this way